We've got a huge collection of tips and pointers for mastering Facebook advertising and marketing. We'll be covering...

 8. Try activating Sponsored Stories as an add-on.
 When someone interacts with your Facebook page, offer, event, etc. the action triggers a post, or “story,” that the user’s friends may then see in their News Feed.
 These “stories” are generated naturally but are often buried in the News Feed.
 Opting for sponsored stories basically means you are paying to increase the likelihood that these stories will be seen.
 You can opt in or out of sponsored stories in the left column of the ad creator tool.

 9. Customize your ad headline.
 When promoting a Facebook page, the automatic setup is for the ad headline to be the same as your page’s title.
 Instead of leaving it as-is, type out your own customized ad headline to make the ad more enticing.
-Aside from your image selection, the headline is one of the main ways your ad will make an impact (or fail to).
+Aside from your social media image selection, the headline is one of the main ways your ad will make an impact (or fail to).

 10. FB ads can do more than you think.
 Using Facebook for advertising can help you promote a page, app, or even an event!
 Exercise all your options.